Aminah Robinson: Artistic influences

 Robinson had a "larger-than-life personality".
 She took pride in her identity; Deidre Hamlar, the co-curator of Columbus Museum of Art said that "when most Black people [were] trying to assimilate and fit in, she definitely was not that person".

 Friend and colleague Kojo Kamau of Columbus' ACE Gallery first encouraged Robinson to travel to Africa, raising money through the non-profit, Art for Community Expression, created specifically to raise money for artists to travel to Africa.
-On her trip to Africa in 1979, Robinson was christened with the name "Aminah" (derived from Aamina, mother of the Islamic prophet Muhamad) by an Egyptian cleric.
+On her trip to Africa in 1979, Robinson was christened with the name "Aminah" (derived from Aamina, mother of the Islamic prophet Muhammad) by an Egyptian cleric.
 She changed her name legally to include the forename in 1980.
-Robinson felt that travelling "enrich[ed] herself and her work".
+Robinson felt that traveling "enrich[ed] herself and her work".

-Robinson’s dedication to her art influenced every aspect of her life; her tools and supplies filled every room.
+Robinson's dedication to her art influenced every aspect of her life; her tools and supplies filled every room.
 Robinson worked day in and day out, she was "up with the sun, down late at night, sleeping only a few hours before starting again".